 The Dream Team will be selected of players from 1960 onwards.

-For the rest of the week, we'll be running daily polls to determine our Dream XI by positions - we've nominated goalkeeper and full-back, it's the turn of the centre-backs today, wingers tomorrow, central midfielders on Wednesday and finally strikers next Thursday.
+Over the next week, we'll be running daily polls to determine our Dream XI by positions - we started with goalkeeper on Thursday, we'll stick with the full-backs over the weekend, centre-backs on Monday, wingers on Tuesday, central midfielders next Wednesday and finally strikers next Thursday.

 We'll then announce our Dream Team, as voted by you, on Friday June 24.

 Pat Jennings comfortably won yesterday's goalkeeper poll with 82 per cent of the vote.

 So, next up, the full-backs...top two will qualify...

 Ron Henry: 287 appearances, 1 goal, 1954-1966: Left-back in double side who starred in 1961 FA Cup Final.
 Strong in the tackle, very rarely beaten, simple distribution.
 Kept out Mel Hopkins and played until knee injury got better of him.
 Also won FA Cup in 1962 and Cup Winners Cup in 1963.
 One England cap.
 Spurs through and through and still helps out in Academy.

 Peter Baker: 342 appearances, 3 goals, 1952-1965: Right back in double side.
 Strong in tackle but prefered to jockey opponents out of danger areas.
 Kept things simple and would often lay ball off to his partner on the right side - a certain Danny Blanchflower.
 Also won FA Cup in 1962 and Cup Winners Cup in 1963.
 Later moved to South Africa.